sun-yuliang/Reversi/README.md

 ### Running the Program

 Unzip the file and run the program by clicking Reversi.exe.
-Notice that stable_b.txt and stable_w.txt must the in the same directory.
+Notice that stable_b.txt and stable_w.txt must be in the same directory of the exe file.

 ## Development

-Microsoft Visual Studio is needed for immediate development of this project.
+Microsoft Visual Studio is needed for immediate development.

 ## Author